Nanjing University: Rankings

-Nanjing University is consistently ranked among the top universities in Asia according to several major international university rankings.
-The joint THE-QS World University Rankings 2007 ranked Nanjing University 4th in China after (Peking, Tsinghua and Fudan), 17th in Asia and 125th in the world.
+Nanjing University consistently features in the top 150 global universities as ranked by the Academic Ranking of World Universities, the QS World University Rankings, the Times Higher Education World University Rankings, and the U.S. News & World Report.
+The joint THE-QS World University Rankings 2007 ranked Nanjing University 4th in China (after Peking, Tsinghua and Fudan), 17th in Asia and 125th in the world.
 The Times Higher Education World University Rankings 2011 placed Nanjing 120th in the world, 16th in Asia and 4th in China.
 In 2017, Nanjing University was ranked 91-100 for World Reputation Ranking by Times Higher Education, and 114 by QS World University Rankings.
 In 2017, its Graduate Employability rankings placed at #101 globally in the QS Graduate Employability Rankings.
-Nanjing has been consistently ranked among the top 20 universities in the world by Nature Index since 2016 by Nature Portfolio.
+Nanjing University has been consistently ranked among the top 20 universities in the world by Nature Index since 2016 by Nature Portfolio.